alexpkeil1/qgcomp/README.md

 ### More help

-See the vignette which is included with the `qgcomp` R package, and is accessible in R via `vignette("qgcomp-vignette", package="qgcomp")`
+See the vignettes which are included with the `qgcomp` R package, and are accessible in R via `vignette("qgcomp-basic-vignette", package="qgcomp")` and `vignette("qgcomp-advanced-vignette", package="qgcomp")`

 Read the original paper: [Keil et al. A quantile-based g-computation approach to
     addressing the effects of exposure mixtures.
 Env Health Persp.
 2019; 128(4)](https://doi.org/10.1289/EHP5838)